 So the rear axles in, you have your anti-wrap bar on the passenger side, and measured/ordered a CV driveshaft.
 Cool.
 Time to work on the front some.
 First big issue is the steering.
 There are two things that you can never take shortcuts on, thats brakes and steering, this is a safety issue.
 Basically you need some sort of high-steer, z-links and the like are a huge mistake.
 On the stock front axle you'll need to consider something like a Teraflex knuckle, or WJ knuckle to make the steering work.
 I used a stock pitman arm with a Teraflex knuckle when I first did my SOA and had the stock front axle.
 Don't be surprised if you need new draglinks because the stock ones aren't the correct length.
 If you are using anything larger than a Dana30 in the front, you'll need/want a real high steer kit.
 So the steering isn't to bad to install, pretty much all bolt on stuff, but high-steer stuff isn't cheap, it will be one of the more exspensive pieces of conversion.
 Time to move onto another possible issue with the front.
 Check the clearance of the front driveshaft and transfercase skid, you may have to cut the skid plate some.

 Ok so the Jeep is finally self supporting and has steering, we might be getting somewhere.
 Cool.
 Time to do something about the brakelines.
 SOA will give you some serious articulation, you need to make sure your brakelines are long enough.
-(FAQ: Stainless vs. Rubber Brake Hoses for more information)
+(Check out FAQ: Extended Brake Lines, and FAQ: Stainless vs. Rubber Brake Hoses for more information)

 Sweet so now the Jeep will drive, steer and stop, finally might be somewhere.
 You did weld shock tabs onto the new axles right?
 Got long enough shocks?
 Most people choose not to run a track bar or sway bar at this point, but if you do you'll need mounts for those as well.